South Indian Appetizers

 9. Serve hot with coconut chutney and sambar.

-See also Latin Appetizers
+See also Nepali Appetizers

 Regional Variations